 - the thermostat notifies you that the battery is low and it needs to shut down

 - the thermostat’s animated properties are slower than usual

 - the thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display won’t light up and unresponsive (you may also observe a blinking red or green light above the display)

 - the thermostat can’t control the corresponding heating and cooling system(s)

-CAUTION: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t explain why, but if they say don’t do it, DO NOT DO IT.)
+CAUTION: Do not try to restart your thermostat while it’s still connected to a computer for charging.
+(They didn’t go into detail why, but if Nest says don’t do it, DO NOT DO IT.)

-After around 10 minutes of charging, unhook the Nest Thermostat from the USB charger.
-If the component has turned on during this time, power it off and then turn it back on again, manually restarting the thermostat.
+After around 10 minutes of charging, unhook the Nest Thermostat from the USB cord.
+If the component has turned on during this time, shut it down and then turn it back on again, manually restarting the thermostat.
 Once it has restarted completely, plug it back in to finish charging.
 After an hour of charging, unhook the Nest Thermostat and reconnect it to its base.

-Additionally, do not let this incident worry you about your Nest’s reliability.
+Additionally, do not let this incident scare you about your Nest’s reliability.
 By owning and properly operating Nest, your thermostat is actually saving money for you daily.
-When set it up appropriately, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings every day, which typically results in payback within 12 months.
+When set it up appropriately, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings every day, which typically results in payback within the first year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
-So don’t let one problem get you down.
+So don’t let one incident get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the leading investments in your home that you can make.